mahouboy23/IB-notes/common core/TOK.md

 [[TOK WORK 4]]
 [[TOK WORK 5]]

-I also made a structure for my tok essay so i want you to take aspect from both to create a final structure using the st of both the structures.
+I also made a structure for my TOK essay so i want you to take aspect from both to create a final structure using the strength of both the structures.

 structure you made
 ## Introduction